AyresMonteiro/learning-gamedev/README.md

 This is a project that I am making just to learn Game Development.

-If you want to test the current game, just run `make` command.
+If you want to test the current game, just run `sudo apt-get install libsfml-dev` then `make` and `./main`.

 I am trying to not use any specific system library, so it would be compatible to any OS.